samwise41/training-plan/endurance_plan.md

 ## 8. Documentation Workflow

+> **CRITICAL:** Maintain all header naming conventions exactly as written.
+These specific headers drive the automated dashboard logic.
+Do not rename or remove headers during updates.

 **Source of Truth:** [endurance_plan.md](https://github.com/samwise41/training-plan/blob/main/endurance_plan.md)

 1. **Import:** pull the latest Markdown source from the GitHub repository above.
-2. **Update:** Log results and adjust schedule.
+2. **Update:** Log results in Section 5 (Planned vs. Actual).
 Ensure section headers remain unchanged.
 3. **Export:** Copy raw Markdown from the "Raw Source View" in this chat.
 4. **Save:** Commit and push the updated Markdown to your GitHub repository.